-NAFLD is associated with an increased risk of various other health conditions like diabetes, stroke, and heart attacks.
-And, if fat continues to build, it can lead to serious liver damage.
+NAFLD is associated with an increased risk of various health conditions like diabetes, stroke, and heart attack.
+And, if fat continues to build, it can lead to liver damage.

 Here, we’ll explore everything you need to know about NAFLD.